interactive website + open access protocols

-While the concept of vulnerability has been embraced as a catalyst for positive relational outcomes, the vulnerability of information is increasingly volatile, with multiplying opportunities for exploitation by corporate and governmental systems.
+While the concept of vulnerability has been embraced as a catalyst for positive relational outcomes, the vulnerability of information is increasingly volatile, with multiplying opportunities for exploitation by corporate and government interests.
 This project highlighted the inherent tensions between making our selves and our data vulnerable.

-At the completion of the month-long study, the project was re-envisioned as static documentation and presented alongside findings, together with the protocols used to access and share data.
+At the completion of the month-long study, the project was re-envisioned as static documentation presented alongside findings, together with the protocols used to access and share data.

 With: JP Merz.

 - Winner of NewHive’s “Privacy, Surveillance and Prison Reform” Award

 - Developed and exhibited in residence at the Welcome to My Guest Room Digital Artist Residency